Healy Eats Real

 Why I love this recipe

 • These cookies remind me of those big tasty cookies that you see at coffee shops that are perfect for dipping into tea or coffee!
-They also pair perfectly with dairy-free ice cream!
+They also pair perfectly with ice cream!

 • These cookies have a soft texture and a nice dark chocolate flavor, but they’re not too sweet!